nathanwbailey/msc_project/part_5_further_analysis/README.md

 ## Purpose

-- Analyse the latent space and confirm why certain models offer increased forecasting performance over others.
+- Analyse the smoothness of the latent space and confirm why certain models offer increased forecasting performance over others.
-- Implement changes based ont this analysis,
+- Implement changes based on this analysis,